Religious facilities exempt from Dayton’s mandatory mask requirement

 Clarkston said The Gospel Mission has remained open during the entire pandemic and has been able to do so safely by requiring their members to wear masks.

-“They wear the masks when they come in the building as long as they will stay six feet we believe in fresh air but once they come in the building we ask that they put their masks on.
+“They wear the masks when they come in the building.
+As long as they will stay their six fee — we believe in fresh air — but once they come in the building, we will ask that they put their mask on.
 It’s pretty hard to keep them six feet apart within the church itself,” he said.

 Under the City of Dayton’s mandatory mask policy, individuals are not required to wear masks at a religious facility.
 However, the city, the CDC, and many other public health officials strongly recommend the wearing of masks at any public place.